The rigid grain net after (Jessup et al. 2007) plots the distribution the

 Value

-a plot or a list of the calculated B
+a plot or a list of the calculated B (shape factor) and theta values,

-and the bootstrapped confidence interval of the critical B value (Rc_CI
+and the bootstrapped confidence interval of the critical B value (Rc_CI).

 References